For up-to-date information on events and news relevant to History students at cerritos college, like the department's Facebook page.

 This is a survey course of the origin of the modern world, tracing both regional histories and global interactions.
 The root and development of civilizations in Africa, the Americas, Asia, and Europe from the 1500’s to the present day will be chronicled.
 Topics will include: the origins and the role of universal religions; the examination of political, social, and gender structures in relation to economic and demographic development; and the diffusion of culture and technology via migration, commerce and the expanse of empire.

 Most academic programs at Cerritos College, whether for the AA degree or to transfer to a four-year university, require students to take one course in United States history.
-You have your choice of any of three courses to fulfill this requirement: History 101, History 102, or History 103.
+You have your choice of two courses to fulfill this requirement: History 102 or History 103.

-All three courses introduce the history of the United States, and are intended for first- or second-year college students.
-For non-history majors, any one of the three will be the only American history course you need for your requirements.
-You don't have to (and most students won't) take History 101 before History 102, or History 102 before History 103.
-The prerequisites are the same for all three classes: readiness for college-level reading and writing, as demonstrated by classes (Reading 54 and English 52) or placement tests.
-None of the three classes require, or expect, prior knowledge of either history or United States history.
+Both courses introduce the history of the United States, and are intended for first- or second-year college students.
+For non-history majors, either one of the three will be the only American history course you need for your requirements.
+You don't have to (and most students won't) take History 102 before History 103.
+The prerequisites are the same for both classes: readiness for college-level reading and writing, as demonstrated by classes (Reading 54 and English 52) or placement tests.
+None of the three classes require, or expect, prior knowledge of United States history.

 So what's the difference?

-If you are planning to major in American History or Political Science at a four year university, you will likely be required to take both parts of a two-part survey, either before you transfer or after, so it's probably wise to take either 102 or 103.
-(Check the requirements for history majors at the institution you plan to attend.)
+If you are planning to major in History or Political Science at a four year university, you will likely be required to take both parts of a two-part United States history survey, either before you transfer or after.
+(Check the requirements for your major at the institution you plan to attend.)
 If you are in the Teacher TRAC program or planning to become a K-5 teacher, you will need History 102.